 The reef is only a small part of our marine environment.
 There is a lot going on in, over and around the sea that we need to protect.
 Dolphins, seagulls, mangroves, crabs, sharks, fish… you name it… it all matters!
 We need to be more conscious of our trash and know that when it ends up in the sea it hurts so many species.

 Did you know that barracuda lets the gobies inside it’s mouth to clean it, but never eats them?
-Just like that, we have to also be careful to fish sustainably and only take what we need from the sea.
+It knows it depends on it so it will not hurt it.
+Just like that, we have to protect the creatures of the sea and our barrier reef, because we depend so much on it.